Rekid46/3-tier-Python_App/README.md

 # 3-tier-python
-3-tier-python is a demo for a 3 tier architecture project in docker/k8s
+3-tier-python is a demo for a 3 tier architecture project in docker

 ## What is it?